enarocks/enarocks.github.io/content/posts/usersdontwantai.md

 It’s been 5 years since I graduated, I fail to see any way that ML has resulted in something that meaningfully improves my life.
 What aspect of the technology I actively use is improved by ML?

 *My searches?* No, not really, I now append “Reddit” to most of the things I search, to find discussions from real people, and not content farms or long texts before every recipe that are optimized for the algorithm.
-Google even attempted to take advantage of this by using Reddit to train an AI, and it created tons of dangerous nonsense because it fundamentally failed to tell what kind of searches should be enhanced with Reddit.
-Users append “reddit” to queries when they’re looking for opinion pieces or reviews by genuine people, not when looking for recommendations like “should I eat rocks”.

 *My media?* Spotify won’t stop playing the same song I hate, no matter how many times I skip it.